How does the WA State Electric Vehicle Charging Law (WAC 51-50-0429) Affect Site Development?

 Need to Know:

-3. The ten perfect requirements for EV Charging Stations include the charging conduits, electricity connections and installation of equipment to have a fully functioning charging stall.
+- The ten percent requirements for EV Charging Stations include the charging conduits, electricity connections and installation of equipment to have a fully functioning charging stall.

-4. There are three types of charging requirements: EV Charging Stations, EV Capable Parking, EV Ready Parking (view the chart below for the differences between each of them).
+- There are three types of charging requirements: EV Charging Stations, EV Capable Parking, and EV Ready Parking (view the chart below for the differences between each of them).

-Additions to these requirements will go into effect on July 1st, 2023 – read the changes below.
+Additions to these requirements went into effect on July 1st, 2023 – read the changes below.

 The difference between EV Charging Stations, EV Ready Parking and EV-Capable Parking: